 At 17, Charlie left the program for four years of college study, graduating in 1956 with a major in radio and television production.
 Immediately he joined the staff of Children’s Bible Hour and in 1959 was named Assistant Director.
 He worked closely with “Aunt Bertha” Shooks until her retirement in 1972, when he assumed the directorship of the ministry and host of the radio programs.

 Known as “Uncle Charlie” to boys and girls around the world, he is part of a ministry that is currently aired on 1000 broadcast outlets, translators and satellators in all 50 states and in many foreign countries.

 In March 1999, Charlie stepped down as Executive Director and is now serving in the capacity of Ambassador-at-large.
-He continues as the voice for the daily “Keys for Kids” 4 ½ minute six-day-a-week program, and the daily/weekly program called “Storytime,” as well as re-runs of the classic Children’s Bible Hour broadcasts.
+He continued as the voice for the daily “Keys for Kids” 4 ½ minute six-day-a-week program, and the daily/weekly program called “Storytime,” as well as re-runs of the classic Children’s Bible Hour broadcasts until the beginning of 2016.
 Each of these three programs are heard on more than 200 radio outlets.

-Charlie and his wife Bette have three grown children and eight grandchildren, and two great grandchildren.
-Charlie also has a “wooden friend” named Wally who goes with him in many children’s meetings where Charlie has a presentation of ventriloquism, Gospel “tricks that teach,” and dramatized story.
-Now that he is a “senior citizen”, he also has a “Grandpa puppet” which he uses for senior-citizen events.
+Charlie and his wife Bette have three grown children and eight grandchildren, and six great grandchildren.
+Now that he is a “senior citizen”, he has a “Grandpa puppet” which he uses for senior-citizen events.
 But first, and foremost, Charlie believes that Jesus meant what He said in Mark 10:14: “Let the children come to me, and do not hinder them..…”